soypiipe/soypiipe/README.md

 *   🌍  I'm based in Bogotá
 *   ✉️  You can contact me at [diego\_amado\_@outlook.com](mailto:diego_amado_@outlook.com)
-*   🧠  I'm learning Vue, React, Angular, NodeJs, Python
+*   🧠  I'm learning Vue, React, NodeJs, Python
 *   🤝  I'm open to collaborating on Apps Web, apis or any project that allows me to improve

 ### Skills